Make-School-Labs/term-2-partner-project/README.md

 1. Projects must be written in Make School technologies: Python, JavaScript, Swift, Express.js, Flask, React.js, MongoDB, PostgreSQL, etc.
 1. A presentation (5min pitch, demo, and Q&A)

-All projects must have at least two of the following five characteristics:

-1. Authentication and Authorization
-1. Be crossplatform (mobile app and browser)
-1. Use an external API
-1. Complex queries and associations between >= 3 resources

-## How to Turn In
+## How to Turn Your Project In

 Turn in the following links in the [Core 2 Project Tracker](https://docs.google.com/spreadsheets/d/1FgcCswGm4dmn7jIwYNARBCFt7MdGEr_lfuTLzHFR-DA/edit?usp=sharing)

 1. Staging URL Link
 1. Github URL Link

-## Judged On
+## The Project Will Be Judged On

 1. Beauty and Usability (UI/UX)
+1. Code Craftsmanship
 1. Teamwork
 1. Project Planning
-1. Code Craftsmanship
 1. Creativity
 1. Technical Sophistication